 3. Be creative with your techniques: Learning how to master lucid dreaming takes practice, and learning dream control requires a variety of techniques.
 Even when something works well, perhaps there is another how to technique that would work better or produce a different result.

-For the latest information and advice about techniques, please see our how to page.
+For the latest information and advice about techniques, please see our how to page and our information about how to lucid dream tonight.
+We would also welcome your own suggestions and advice to others as far as ways to master lucid dreaming, and your own experiences along the way.
 Best of luck as you learn how to master lucid dreaming!